 The Cornish Rex is known as the Greyhound of Cats due to its racing ability.
-The term Rex as applied to the Cornish Rex is used to denote unusual fur.
+The Cornish Rex lacks an outer coat of hair, having only the fuzzy down that exists as a base coat on most cats.
 The use of the word Rex, which is Latin for king, to refer to strange fur, began when King Albert I of Belgium tried to enter his rabbits in a competition.
 The curly hair on the rabbits would have disqualified them from the show, but no one wanted to reject the King, so they added the word Rex to his entries.
+Although they have less hair than other cats, Cornish Rexes still cause allergic reactions in people who are sensitive to cats.

 Related pages: